-The tl.micro is the smallest and least powerful type of instance that a head node can run as, but is only useful for quite minor testing.
-It is likely to be overwhelmed when doing any significant work.
-A more reasonable node type to use for testing is therefore the ml.small type, which is available under the General purpose navigation option of this window.
+The t2.micro is one of the smallest and least powerful type of instances that a head node can run as, and is only useful for quite minor testing.
+It is likely to be overwhelmed when doing any significant work-even provisioning a regular cloud node from a t2.micro head node results in resource exhaustion.
+A more reasonable node type to use for testing is therefore the t2.medium type, which is an Amazon type that is part of their General purpose family.